Elton John Kicks Off World-spanning Gigs For Climate, Vaccines - UrduPoint

 Its app uses incentives such as concert tickets to encourage users into pressuring governments on issues around sustainability and equality.

-"We now face a two-track pandemic of haves and have-nots," he said ahead of the event.
+"We now face a two-track pandemic of haves and have-nots," he said.

 "We cannot disregard this gross inequity or become complacent."Elton John almost had to cancel his performance following a hip injury, but said he said he would wait until after the Global Citizen Live gig for his operation "as I don't want to let a charity down".